Family and Medical Leave Act (VI.E.1)

 Next of Kin of a Covered Servicemember

-The nearest blood relative other than the Covered Servicemember's Spouse, Domestic Partner, Parent, Son, or Daughter, in the following order of priority: blood relatives who have been granted legal custody of the Covered Servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the Covered Servicemember has specifically designated in writing another blood relative for purposes of military caregiver leave under the FMLA.
+The nearest blood relative other than the Covered Servicemember's Spouse, Parent, Son, or Daughter, in the following order of priority: blood relatives who have been granted legal custody of the Covered Servicemember by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the Covered Servicemember has specifically designated in writing another blood relative for purposes of military caregiver leave under the FMLA.
 When no such designation is made, and there are multiple Family Members with the same level of relationship to the Covered Servicemember, all such Family Members will be considered the Covered Servicemember's Next of Kin and may take FMLA leave to provide care to the Covered Servicemember, either consecutively or simultaneously.
 When such designation has been made, the designated individual will be deemed to be the Covered Servicemember's only Next of Kin.

 A biological, adoptive, step, or foster father or mother, or any other individual who stood in loco parentis to the Eligible Employee when he or she was a Son or Daughter.
 The term does not include parents "in-law."

 Parent of a Covered Servicemember

 A Covered Servicemember's biological, adoptive, step, or foster father or mother, or any other individual who stood in loco parentis to the Covered Servicemember when he or she was a Son or Daughter.
 This term does not include parents "in-law."